Vehicles and Section 179

 Vehicles with: (1) a fully-enclosed driver’s compartment / cargo area, (2) no seating at all behind the driver’s seat, and (3) no body section protruding more than 30 inches ahead of the leading edge of the windshield.
 In other words, a classic cargo van.

-Typical “over-the-road” Tractor Trailers will qualify.
+Typical “over-the-road” Tractor Trailers generally qualify.

 Update / IRS Guidelines for Vehicles